rmauron/peak_height/README.md

 This software is designed to work seamlessly with your data structure, requiring minimal parameter changes.
 However, note that in the script ```plot_peak_height.py``` you will need to specify your working directory.

+* Line smoothing, line 60
-At line 60, you can change the ```sigma``` value, which is the standard deviation for Gaussian kernel.
+You can change the ```sigma``` value, which is the standard deviation for Gaussian kernel.
 Increasing the sigma value will result in a smoother line.
 This might be necessary when your measurement has many oscillations that you don't want to count.

+* Lower limit for peak detection, line 67
-At line 67, You can change the lower limit from the y-axis from which you want to detect peak maxima.
+You can change the lower limit from the y-axis from which you want to detect peak maxima.
 By default, it considers peaks above the threshold ```-2000```.

-At line 94, you can specify the minimum vertical distance you want to consider between two consecutive maxima to count them as a significant peak.
+* Minimum vertical distance for peak detection, line 94 You can specify the minimum vertical distance you want to consider between two consecutive maxima to count them as a significant peak.
 By default, the minimum vertical distance is set to ```60```.

 ## Final note